The page has been translated by Gen AI.

 Poll Interval: 6 (64s)

-When the NTP client configuration is completed, the NTP time source is set to the PDC server addc-1.scp.test, and the time has been synchronized correctly.
-If the Source is displayed as an NTP server, the configuration is correct and the NTP service restart has been completed.
+When the NTP client configuration is complete, the NTP time source is set to the PDC server addc-1.scp.test, and the time has been synchronized correctly.
+If the source is displayed as an NTP server, the configuration is successful and the NTP service restart has been completed.

 Best practices for DNS client settings in Windows Server